Turn your hobby into a career

 She was forced to retire from teaching in 2006 after being diagnosed with chronic fatigue syndrome.
 Once she had recovered from the illness, Joan seized the opportunity to set up her own garden design company.

 The business, called Garden Design Manchester, is doing better than she ever expected.
 Last year, Joan won a gold medal at the Royal Horticultural Show in Tatton Park.
-She has gained over 60 clients in the past 5 years.
+She has gained more than 60 clients in the past 5 years.

 Fit for take off